Clark County expected to grow by 1M people by 2060

 Around 3.38 million people are expected to live in Clark County nearly 40 years from now, up from an estimated 2.38 million residents last year, according to UNLV’s Center for Business and Economic Research.

-The forecast is higher than it was just a few years ago, as the research center predicted in 2019 that nearly 3.09 million people would live in Clark County by 2060.
+The forecast jumped by almost 300,000 from just a few years ago, as the research center projected in 2019 that nearly 3.09 million people would live in Clark County by 2060.

 Fueled by its ever-expanding tourism industry, relatively low housing costs, near year-round sunshine and lack of state income taxes, Southern Nevada has long been a popular place for people to move to.

-Still, the latest forecast will likely prompt locals to question where all the newcomers will live and whether the region has enough available or developable land, and access to enough water, to accommodate the growth.
+Still, the latest forecast will likely prompt locals to question where the newcomers will live and whether the region has enough available or developable land, and access to enough water, to accommodate the growth – issues that won’t be resolved anytime soon.

+UNLV economics professor Stephen Miller noted that the valley’s population kept growing after the coronavirus pandemic sparked an economic crisis last year, as people moved here from more expensive regions to work remotely in larger, less expensive homes.

+Miller also pointed out that the Las Vegas area has made big strides in water conservation but that plenty of work remains in the growing, drought-stricken desert metropolis.